1972 Grand Prix motorcycle racing season: Season summary

 This would be the final season for the East German Grand Prix as a championship race, as SED officials, troubled by fans singing Das Lied der Deutschen (the West German national anthem) after Dieter Braun's victory the previous season, limited entries to only Eastern Bloc nations beginning in 1973.
+On 23 October 1972, Dave Simmonds was killed in a fire caused by an exploding gas cylinder in a caravan owned by fellow racer Jack Findlay while attending a non-championship motorcycle race at Rungis near Paris.